dimitri-yatsenko/Database-Systems-for-Data-Science/README.md

 A Taste of SQL: Database access.
 Creating SQL tables and inserting data.
 Simple queries. sqlite and mysql.

+Homework 1 (due Sep 10):
+1. Answer questions in [Block1.md](Block 1).
+Submit as a PDF file on Slack.
+Send a copy to the TA as well.
+2. On the MySQL server, create a database named `<username>_university` and define a table named `person`.
+Make sure it has a well chosen primary key.

 ### Weeks 4-6 (Sep 8, 15, 22)
 Querying databases from a host programming language for data analysis (Python).
 Client interfaces.
 Work with individual tables: `CREATE`/`DROP` `INSERT`, `DELETE`, `UPDATE`, and `SELECT` statements.